 The internationally renowned Cone Collection of modern art is the crown jewel of the BMA.
 In the early 20th century, Baltimore sisters Claribel and Etta Cone visited the Paris studios of Henri Matisse and Pablo Picasso and began assembling one of the world’s most important art collections.
 They acquired an exceptional collection of approximately 3,000 objects, which were displayed in their Baltimore apartments.
 The highlight is a group of 500 works by Matisse, considered the largest and most significant in the world.
 The sisters also acquired masterpieces by Paul Cézanne, Paul Gauguin, and Vincent van Gogh, as well as a variety of textiles, jewelry, furniture, and African, Asian, and Near Eastern art.

 Please Note: A traveling exhibition of works from the BMA's Matisse collection is on a year-long tour to Indianapolis, Minneapolis, and San Antonio from August 2013 through October 2014.
-During this time, visitors can see German Expressionism: A Revolutionary Spirit (through September 14, 2014).

 "My Two Baltimore Ladies"

 In 1898, Etta Cone began collecting art with the purchase of five paintings by American Impressionist Theodore Robinson to decorate her family home.
 Supported financially by the successful Cone textile business, Claribel and Etta made annual trips to Europe to purchase art.
 They often visited avant-garde writer Gertude Stein and her brother Leo in Paris, and through them became acquainted with a wide circle of artists, musicians, and writers who would influence their collecting.
 In 1906, Etta Cone met Matisse who later fondly referred to Etta and Claribel as "my two Baltimore ladies."